SyverHaraldsen/Multi-Domain-ZBus-Modules/README.md

 # Multi-Domain ZBus Modules

-A modular architecture for applications using Zephyr RTOS and ZBus for inter-domain communication.
+A modular architecture for applications using Zephyr RTOS and ZBus proxy agents for inter-domain communication.

 ## Modules

-This project includes three example modules that demonstrate inter-module communication using ZBus channels:
+This project includes three example modules that demonstrate inter-module communication using ZBus channels and proxy agents:

 ### LED Module (`modules/led`)
 Controls RGB LEDs based on commands received via ZBus.
 The module listens to the `LED_CHAN` channel and executes LED operations (color, blinking patterns, duration).